luiswirth/bsc-thesis/src/matter/mesh.typ

 === Subsequences

-When considering the faces (like facets) of an $n$-simplex, it is often desirable to have a unique representative simplex for each subset of vertices, rather than all possible permutations.
-Furthermore, preserving the relative order of vertices from the original simplex is often important, particularly for defining orientations via the boundary operator.
+When considering the subsimplices of an $n$-simplex there are multiple simplices (as ordered vertex lists) that have the same vertex set.
+However it's desirable to have a unique representative simplex for each vertex subset.
+A natural choice for this is the subset that preserves the ordering of the vertices.
+This is particularly important for the boundary operator.

 For this, we consider *subsequences* of the original simplex's vertex list.
 A subsequence maintains the relative order of the vertices it contains.
 We can